needle-mirror/com.unity.localization/Documentation~/Addressables.md

 ## Addressable Analyzers

-To fix an Addressables issue, or upgrade a project when the Addressable Group rules have been modified, use Addressable AnalyzersFind the Addressable Analyzers in the Analyzer window (**Window > Asset Management > Addressables > Analyze**)
+To fix an Addressables issue, or upgrade a project when the Addressable Group rules have been modified, use Addressable Analyzers.
+Find the Addressable Analyzers in the Analyzer window (**Window > Asset Management > Addressables > Analyze**)

 After an analyzer has been run, it produces a report of any issues that have been found and the severity of those issues.
 The issues can then be automatically fixed by selecting the **Fix Selected Rules** button.